JWKyle/elixir-finstatement/README.md

 # Ledgernizer

 ## Description
-This is a project that uses elixir to manipulate a csv file (in this case, an example of a financial statement), and print it to the command line.
+This is a project that uses Elixir to manipulate a CSV file (in this case, an example of a financial statement), and print it to the command line.
+This project came from a Code School screencast, and is currently being used as a sandbox.

 ## Installation